vannuccini/Doc/README.md

 # MY FIRST BASH SCRIPT :--)
-Script for eliminating chaching with fasterq-dump command in the server
+Script for eliminating caching with fasterq-dump command in the server